 There is no need to rinse off the surface of your meal once the dry-brining waiting period has expired.
 In addition, the meat will not be unduly salted, and washing the surface with water will reverse all of the surface-drying effects accomplished by the dry-brine technique.
 This, in turn, will help to prevent browning from occurring.

 How do you BBQ a dry-aged steak?

 Allow 15 minutes for the grill grate to heat up before cleaning and lubricating it immediately before cooking.
 Over high heat, sear the steaks for 2 – 3 minutes per side, or until they are slightly browned.
 The steak should be turned over and cooked until the internal temperature reaches 120°F for rare, 130°F for medium-rare, and 140°F for medium-well ( 2 – 3 minutes more).

-How do you dry age steak in the fridge?
+How long should you dry age steak?